MariaEduardaTDev/stock-crypto-analysis/README.md

 # Crypto Assets Analysis with Python 🐍

-### This project was created to practice Data Analysis applied to the cryptocurrency market, using Python, Jupyter Notebook, and several libraries for data collection, processing, statistical analysis, and visualization.
+### This project was developed to practice data analysis applied to the cryptocurrency market, using Python and Jupyter Notebook.
+The goal is to explore different techniques for data collection, processing, and visualization in order to identify patterns and insights from digital assets.